-Public outreach improves decision-making by helping to illuminate the social, economic, and environmental benefits and drawbacks of transportation decisions.
-Public outreach also supports a continuous feedback loop in ever changing circumstances.
-The MPO's vision for public outreach in the region is to hear, value, and consider, throughout all planning work, the views of and feedback from the full spectrum of the public and incorporate this input in all decision-making.
+Public engagement improves decision-making by helping to illuminate the social, economic, and environmental benefits and drawbacks of transportation decisions.
+Public engagement also supports a continuous feedback loop in ever changing circumstances.
+The MPO's vision for public engagement in the region is to hear, value, and consider, throughout all planning work, the views of and feedback from the full spectrum of the public and incorporate this input in all decision-making.

-2.2 THE MPO'S PUBLIC OUTREACH PRINCIPLES
+2.2 THE MPO'S PUBLIC ENGAGEMENT PRINCIPLES

-The Boston Region MPO is committed to fostering a robust and inclusive public outreach process for regional transportation planning.
-The following principles guide the MPO's efforts in public outreach:
+The Boston Region MPO is committed to fostering a robust and inclusive public engagement process for regional transportation planning.
+The following principles guide the MPO's efforts in public engagement: